Tokyo skyline at twilight, Tokyo Tower and Shinjuku skyscrapers with Mount Fuji in the distance, Japan

 The Peninsula Tokyo

-"Facing the Imperial Palace gardens — 314 rooms, 24 of which are suites with private gardens.
+"Facing the Imperial Palace gardens, 314 rooms, 24 of which are suites with private terraces.
 The Peninsula service standard applied to Tokyo's most prestigious address."

 9.4